-In December 2017 Montrachet, Brisbane’s best French restaurant, opened at its new King Street location in Bowen Hills.
+In December 2017 Montrachet, perhaps Brisbane’s favourite French restaurant, opened at its new King Street location in Bowen Hills.
 Husband and wife owners Shannon Kellam and Clare Wallace had closed their much-loved Paddington original in late October.

 Inside, the detailing of the King Street venue feels much the same as the Paddington restaurant.
 The 240-square-metre space is lined with red leather banquettes and dark timber, offset by fresh bouquets of flowers and gilt-framed mirrors.
 The wine glasses sit poised on white tablecloths by rolled serviettes, the Montrachet monogram frosted on their sides.